 LEVEL 2 Level 2 violations include infractions which are more severe in nature than Level 1 and interfere with classroom instruction and/or orderly operation of the learning environment, school transportation or a school-sponsored activity.
-These violations include minor misconduct and mischeaviors directed against persons or property but do not seriously endanger the health, safety, and well-being of others.
+These violations include minor misconduct and misbehaviors directed against persons or property but do not seriously endanger the health, safety, and well-being of others.
 Necessary strategies and positive behavioral interventions and supports will be provided and documented through the Response to Intervention process at Tier 1.
-Certain level 2 violations might result in Tier 2 or Tier 3 intervention supports if safety concerns for the student or others are present (pages 14- 15).
+Certain level 2 violations might result in Tier 2 or Tier 3 intervention supports if safety concerns for the student or others are present (pages 13- 14).
 Certain Level 2 violations may be elevated to Level 3 violations or higher based on the severity or context of the misconduct if this behavior jeopardizes the health, safety, or well-being of others.
-Examples of behaviors that interfere with the learning of others : • Touching • Standing on furniture • Constant talking • Out of seat and interfering with others learning • Inappropriate chair manners • Consistently not following directions • Unauthorized electronic device usage including but not limited to cell phones and I-pods • Running away and leaving the classroom • Disrespectful language to adult • Yelling at teacher • Moving or kicking furniture in an angry way/tantrum • Bus misbehavior • Gambling • Dress code violations that noticeably affect safety or respect for self and others • Strategies for Managing Behaviors: Build relationships that support academic achievement; Discussion about expectations; Review classroom procedures and expectations; Eye contact; Proximity; High levels of supervision; Verbal warning; Pre-teaching of expectations; Mentoring; Consultation with grade level teams/school puscholos; School psychologist for classroom/individual behaviors; De-escalation strategies; Reflection sheet; Moving seat; Parent conference; Reinforcement of appropriate behaviors; Losescalation strategies --------- ---
+Examples of behaviors that interfere with the learning of others: • Touching • Poking • Standing on furniture • Constant talking • Out of seat and interfering with others learning • Inappropriate chair manners • Consistently not following directions • Unauthorized electronic device usage including but not limited to cell phones and iPods • Running away and leaving the classroom • Throwing items in classroom • Disrespectful language to adult • Yelling at teacher • Moving or kicking furniture in an angry way/tantrum • Bus misbehavior • Gambling • Dress code violations that noticeably affect safety or respect for self and others • Strategies for Managing Behaviors: Build relationships that support academic achievement; Discussion about expectations; Review classroom procedures and expectations; Eve contact; Proximity; High levels of supervision; Verbal warning; Pre-teaching of expectations; Mentoring; Consultation with grade level teams/school counselor/school psychologist for classroom/individual behavior management ideas; Restorative practices; Teach Pro-Social behaviors; and Use of safe place for students t Disciplinary Options may include but are not limited to: Time out in room; Time away in buddy classroom; Loss of privileges; Reflection sheet; Moving seat; Parent conference; Reinforcement of appropriate behaviors; De- escalation strategies; Redirect behavior; Behavior Contract; In-School Suspension; Restorative justice; and problem solving with your grade level team.
+Corrective Strategies should be used to manage additional behaviors with the involvement of the student, parent, teacher, or other internal supports.
+Exceptional education student procedures must apply.
+For students with an Individual Education Plan (IEP) or 504 Plan, see pages 82-85.